BlueSillyDragon/AquaOS/README.md

 ```
 qemu-system-x86_64 -bios /usr/share/ovmf/OVMF.fd -net none -cdrom $(BUILD_DIR)/$(OS_NAME).iso
 ```
-it should be at line 163, change `/usr/share/ovmf/` to the installation directory of ovmf.
+it should be at line 163, change `/usr/share/ovmf/` to the installation directory of ovmf (If the installation directory is something else).

-Also make sure you have xorriso installed.
+Also make sure you have the other dependencies installed.

 ## Technologies
 Uses eyalroz's printf lib, limine-efi as a UEFI library, and AquaBoot is the custom bootloader.